HPCE/hpce-2018-cw3/readme.md

 - Registers: each thread manages a cluster of pixels (e.g. 16), held locally in registers.

-- Shared: after each time-step each thread exhanges its halo of 16 pixels with its neighbours via shared memory.
+- Shared: after each time-step each thread exchanges its halo of 16 pixels with its neighbours via shared memory.

 - Global: after each time-step a sub-set of threads exchange a coarser halo via global memory.
 Assume each thread manages 16 pixels, and each workgroup has 256 threads, there would